wuvt/impala/README.md

 Components so far
 =================

-- Versioned api ('/api') with PUT/POST for each model
+- Versioned api ('/api') with PUT/POST for each model.
+Verson 1 is currently stable.
 - Authentication with two roles (user and librarian)
 - Catalog models